 Defining the problem:

 - Equality of rights for women in the United States is not enshrined in the constitution; it is merely a matter of legal interpretation.
-While existing laws do provide some protection, laws are subject to interpretation and revocation by whichever legislative body, court or administration is currently in power.
+While existing laws do provide some protection, as a legislator you know that laws are subject to interpretation and revocation by whichever legislative body, court or administration is currently in power.

 - The ERA would provide a fundamental legal remedy against sex discrimination for both women and men.
 State laws are not uniform and are subject to interpretation and change.
 Critical provisions such as the right of women to vote and the end of slavery were amended to the Constitution so they could not easily be taken away.

 - In 2011, when asked if the U.S. Constitution protects against sex discrimination, Justice Antonin Scalia replied: “Certainly the Constitution does not require discrimination on the basis of sex.
 The only issue is whether it prohibits it.
 It doesn’t.”
 The Equal Rights Amendment is needed for that protection.